 Every Mac comes with Gatekeeper, a system that blocks downloads from unidentified developers.
 Whenever you try to download software on a Mac, Gatekeeper checks to see if the software has been digitally signed.
 This means that the developer has been vetted and approved by Apple.
 If the software doesn’t have a digital signature, you’ll get an error message that the download is blocked.
 You can go into Settings to bypass the Gatekeeper block, but that is not recommended.

 Another security measure that helps protect Macs from viruses is called sandboxing.
 Sandboxing applies to apps, and it makes sure that apps can’t do more than what they are designed to do.
 It prevents apps from accessing sensitive data like your Mac’s system components, your data, and other apps.

-How to Prevent Computer Viruses on Your Mac
+How to prevent computer viruses on your Mac

 One of the biggest reasons virus attacks on Macs have been less common is due to the smaller percentage of people using Macs instead of PCs.
 As Macs take a larger share of the market, hacking them becomes more worthwhile.
-To better understand Mac vulnerabilities, learn about verified viruses and malware attacks that have happened in recent years.
+To better understand Mac vulnerabilities, learn about verified viruses and malware attacks that have happened in recent years.2

 In addition to relying on Apple’s built-in security measures, there is more you can do to keep your Mac from getting hacked.

-Keep your operating system up to date.
+- Keep your operating system up to date.

-Turn on your Mac’s firewall, FileVault, and other built-in security settings.
+- Turn on your Mac’s firewall, FileVault, and other built-in security settings.

 Even though Macs are less vulnerable than traditional PCs, Mac users should still take measures to protect their computers and personal information.